Last Updated on June 7, 2021

 Hang Out in Surf City

 If you enter Topsail Island via the Surf City Bridge, you’ll find yourself in the island’s busiest city.
 Surf City’s population of just over 2,200 easily beats that of North Topsail Beach and Topsail Beach, the island’s other two communities.

 Even though it’s the center of the island, there’s such a laid-back feel to the place.
-You’ll find plenty to do, see, and explore while in Surf City!
+There are plenty of things to do on Topsail Island, especially when you’re exploring Surf City!

 The Karen Beasley Sea Turtle Rescue and Rehabilitation Center

 Surf City is also known for the Karen Beasley Sea Turtle Rescue and Rehabilitation Center that spearheads the area’s conservation efforts.
 It’s open for public tours every day except Wednesdays and Sundays from 12 to 4 pm.

 There, you can learn from the center’s volunteers about the turtles they are caring for, tour the facility, and even join the rehabilitation effort as a volunteer.

 Soundside Park is close to the Surf City Bridge, which is the way you may arrive at the island unless you take Island Drive into North Topsail.
 At Soundside, there’s a nice walking path, a playground, and picnic shelters if you’d like to have a family get-together or birthday party there.